Here are a few common questions about the grant program and 2025-26 grant round.

 • Who should I engage with my project?

-Projects can engage California youth, adults, or general public.
-WHALE TAIL® Grants focus on reaching communities in California that have historically received fewer marine education and stewardship opportunities.
+Projects can engage participants of any age.
+WHALE TAIL® Grants focus on reaching communities in California that face barriers accessing marine education and stewardship opportunities.
 We strongly encourage applicant organizations based in and composed of the communities they are engaging.

 • How much are the grants?